 This is an altitude event flown with big streamers.
 So the best motor selection for this event is one with low average thrust, the smallest possible diameter, the highest total impulse that fits within the power class being flown, and a long delay time.
 If you have a choice between a 13mm motor and an 18mm motor for this event, always use the 13mm motor.
 Streamer models tend to need long coasting times after motor burnout in order to reach their maximum feasible altitude, so always use the longest available delay time for the motor type you choose.
 In some power classes, particularly “A”, the longest delay time currently available for the smallest-diameter available A, the Estes A3-4T, is far too short for maximum altitude but you don’t have any alternative choice.
 Be careful in C streamer duration to use larger fins, as the heavy C motor in the tail with a light streamer often makes SD models in this class go unstable.

-- Blue Streak kit (B – C) – Apogee Aerospace (can be adapted)
+–Blue Streak kit (B – C) – Apogee Components (can be adapted)

 |Winning Streamer Duration (Barber)||May 28, 2014, 9:29 pm||698 KB|

 |Streamer Duration (Wolf)||May 28, 2014, 9:29 pm||2 MB|

 |Streamer Optimization (Kidwell)||May 28, 2014, 9:29 pm||308 KB|

 |Baystar1 D SD (Dick)||May 28, 2014, 9:29 pm||4 KB|